warp-ds/warp-portal-poc/docs/get-started/designers/warp-in-figma/index.md

 :::

 ### Libraries
-Components 2.0: The latest version of the WARP component library, contains themeable components that are usable by all Schibsted Marketplaces
+Components: The latest version of the WARP component library, contains themeable components that are usable by all Schibsted Marketplaces

 Design tools: Generic design elements that you can use in presentations, mockups, or to help organise things in your Figma files